 Omloop

-Renew, densify, and green
+Renew, densify and green

 Omloop, Utrecht

-Densifying and Greening
+Densifying and greening

-Four areas, one vision
+Four sub-areas, one vision

 The human scale